CLewisS/321-project/README.md

 ### Interface

+#### UserInfo
+   - User Attributes:
+      -userID (number): The unique id of each user.
+      -userName (string): The User Name of the user.
+      -passward (string): The passward of the user account.
+      -deviceIdentity (string): The current using deviceIdentity.
+      -servicesTake[] (list): A list filled with services' id.
+Those services are booked by user, and not been done yet.
+      -servicesPost[] (list): A list filled with services' id.
+Those services are posted by user, and not been done yet.

 #### HTTP Request Methods
   - POST /service: Add a new service.
 Must contain a JSON object of the service values.
 The response contains the unique identifier for the service.